 DISCLOSURE: This post contains affiliate links, meaning I'll receive a commission if you purchase through my link, but at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read the full disclaimer for more information.
 Thanks.

 Here are a few places and restaurants to check out if you are planning a trip to Boston, MA!

 Places to Visit in Boston, MA

-Even though we had limited time to spend in Boston, our visit was still so much fun and memorable!
-We got to eat at some really delicious restaurants, explore new National Parks, and enjoy some interesting museums.
+Even though we had limited time to visit places in Boston, our visit was still so much fun and memorable!
+We got to see some amazing architecture, explore new National Parks, and enjoy some interesting museums.